-- · selecting the independent registered public accounting firm for VF; - · reviewing the scope of the audit to be conducted by the independent registered public accounting firm; - meeting with the independent registered public accounting firm concerning the results of their audit and VF's selection and disclosure of critical accounting policies: - reviewing with management and the independent registered public accounting firm VF's annual and quarterly statements prior to filing with the Securities and Exchange Commission; - · overseeing the scope and adequacy of VF's system of internal accounting controls; - · preparing a report to shareholders annually for inclusion in the proxy statement; and - · serving as the principal liaison between the Board of Directors and VF's independent registered public accounting firm.
+· selecting the independent registered public accounting firm for VF;

+- · reviewing the scope of the audit to be conducted by the independent registered public accounting firm; - meeting with the independent registered public accounting firm concerning the results of their audit and VF's selection and disclosure of critical accounting policies; - reviewing with management and the independent registered public accounting firm VF's annual and quarterly statements prior to filing with the Securities and Exchange Commission; - · overseeing the scope and adequacy of VF's system of internal accounting controls; - reviewing the status of compliance with laws, regulations, and internal procedures, contingent liabilities and risks that may be material to VF; - · preparing a report to shareholders annually for inclusion in the proxy statement; and - · serving as the principal liaison between the Board of Directors and VF's independent registered public accounting firm.

 As of the date of this proxy statement, the members of the Committee are Messrs.
-Fellows (Chairman), Bergh, de Bedout, and Otis and Ms. Feigin.
-The Committee held eight meetings during 2008.
+Fellows (Chairman), Carucci, de Bedout and Otis and Ms. Chugg.
+The Committee held ten meetings during 2010.
 The Board of Directors has determined that all of the members of the Committee are independent as independence for audit committee members is defined in the New York Stock Exchange Listing Standards and the Securities and Exchange Commission regulations and that all are financially literate.
 The Board of Directors has further determined that Messrs.
-Fellows and Otis qualify as "audit committee financial experts" in accordance with the definition of "audit committee financial expert" set forth in the Securities and Exchange Commission regulations and have accounting and related financial management expertise within the meaning of the Listing Standards of the New York Stock Exchange.
+Carucci, Fellows and Otis qualify as "audit committee financial experts" in accordance with the definition of "audit committee financial experts" set forth in the Securities and Exchange Commission regulations and have accounting and related financial management expertise within the meaning of the Listing Standards of the New York Stock Exchange.
 Messrs.
-Fellows and Otis acquired those attributes through acting as or actively overseeing a principal financial officer or principal accounting officer of a public company.
-Each of them has experience overseeing or assessing the performance of companies with respect to the evaluation of financial statements in their roles as chief executive officer of a public company.
+Carucci, Fellows and Otis acquired those attributes through acting as or actively overseeing a principal financial officer or principal accounting officer of a public company.
+Each of them has experience overseeing or assessing the performance of companies with respect to the evaluation of financial statements.